top of page

 Mixed Media with Emily Cooling

-Emily is running a workshop making artwork for display based on our "My Favourite Things” theme for years 3 - 6.
+Emily is running a workshop making artwork for display based on our "Amazing Animals theme for years 3 - 6.

 www.creatingart.co.uk